1.5 Cross-sectoral approach with other ministries

 The cross-sectoral approach is a basic principle of youth policy in Luxembourg which is also defined by the 2016 Youth Law.
-The interdepartmental committee (comité interministériel) is in charge of managing the government actions concerning the implementation of the cross-sectorial approach of Youth Policy.
+The interdepartmental committee (comité interministériel) is in charge of managing the government's actions concerning the implementation of the cross-sectorial approach of youth policy.
 The interdepartmental committee is composed of representatives of ministers responsible for: (1) Children and Youth, (2) Children, (3) Children's Rights, (4) Foreign Affairs, (5) Local Affairs, (6) Culture, (7) Cooperation and Development, (8) Education, (9) Equal Opportunities, (10) Family, (11) Justice, (12) Housing, (13) Police, (14) Employment, (15) Health and (16) Sport (grand-ducal regulation of 27 June 2016).

 The objectives of the interdepartmental committee are: